The Scottish Church History Prize recognises exceptional PhD research

 The Scottish Church History Society is pleased to announce the third round of our Scottish Church History Prize, first awarded in 2019.
 This annual prize recognises exceptional PhD research and scholarship in the field of Scottish church history.
 All entries will be considered for publication in the Society’s journal, Scottish Church History.
 The winning author will be awarded £500.

-The closing date for entries is midnight on 12 June 2022.
-We plan to announce the winner and award the prize at the Autumn conference in November 2022.
+The closing date for entries is midnight on Friday 15 December 2023.
+We plan to announce the winner and award the prize at the conference in March 2024.
 Entries should be submitted with a short biographical note to email@example.com.
 See below for further details.

 Entries on any aspect of Scottish church history will be considered.

 The essay submitted must be based on original research and should be accompanied by a 250 word abstract.

 Essays must be between 5,000 and 8,000 words in length, including footnotes.
 Shorter or longer entries will not be considered.